Pauline Lopez: Career

-Coaching and Advocacy
+Coaching and advocacy

 Following her competitive career, Lopez has transitioned into coaching young taekwondo athletes.
 She focuses on making the sport more inclusive and accessible, particularly for young girls.
 In 2023, Lopez founded Shero Taekwondo, a martial arts school that offers scholarships to students from underprivileged backgrounds, reflecting her commitment to making the sport accessible to all.

 In addition to her work at Shero Taekwondo, Lopez conducts sparring seminars throughout the Philippines.
-She also actively participates in and organizes taekwondo events, such as the MAPATA Taekwondo Championship, which she hosted at Amoranto Stadium in Quezon City on January 2024.
+She also actively participates in and organizes taekwondo events, such as the MAPATA Taekwondo Championship, which she hosted at Amoranto Sports Complex in Quezon City in January 2024.